(hye droks oh koe BAL a min)

 Concerns related to adverse effects:

-• Hypertension: Cyanide poisoning: Increased blood pressure (≥180 mm Hg systolic or ≥110 mm Hg diastolic) may occur with infusion; elevations usually noted at the beginning of the infusion, peak toward the end of the infusion, and return to baseline within 4 hours of the infusion.
+• Hypertension: Cyanide poisoning: Increased blood pressure (≥180 mm Hg systolic or ≥110 mm Hg diastolic) may occur with infusion; elevations usually noted at the beginning of the infusion, peak toward the end of the infusion, and return to baseline within 4 hours following the end of the infusion.
 May offset hypotension induced by nitrite administration or cyanide.

 • Photosensitivity: May cause photosensitivity; avoid direct sunlight while skin remains discolored.